 “This is where it all began and where it hopefully will all end.”

-He began digging as fast as he could but they always kept a watch over the woods and the sounds coming from it because he did not expect his digging would go uninterrupted for long.
+He dug with determination as they kept watch over the woods and the sounds coming from it because he did not expect his digging to go uninterrupted for long.

-He was the third person this night to dig there, but the ground was well rooted as though no one had disturbed the soil in years.
+He was the fourth person this night to dig there, but the well rooted ground suggested no one had disturbed the soil in years.

-In the distance Victoria could see a faint, yellow glow bleeding into the dark sky.
+In the distance Victoria saw a faint, yellow glow bleeding though the dark sky.
 The fire had engulfed her house.
-When the wind shifted she smelled smoke in the air.
+When the wind shifted she smelled smoke.